-- contact NHS 111 or your sexual health clinic if you develop a fever or any of the other symptoms described below - refrain from sexual or intimate contact and other activities involving skin to skin contact with other people - international travel is not advised.
+- contact NHS 111 or your sexual health clinic if you develop a fever or any of the other symptoms described below - you might be asked to stay off work if you work with children aged under 5 years, pregnant women or those who have an impaired immune system.
+UKHSA or your employer will inform you if this applies to you.
+You may be eligible for financial support - avoid close contact with children aged under 5 years, pregnant women and those who have an impaired immune system - refrain from sexual or intimate contact and other activities involving skin to skin contact with other people - international travel is not advised.
 You should be aware that your travel insurance may not be valid if you have been advised not to travel during this time - if you need to get health or dental care, discuss this with the health or dental facility staff before attending.
 Let them know that you are a contact of someone who has monkeypox